Archive for Uncategorized

 Moving day money saving tip!

 I recently moved closer to work to avoid a two or more hour commute on some days.
 Typically, the major factors that come up when moving are time and costs.
 I rent, so the biggest costs are the deposits, all of which are refundable, pending I get the deposits back.
-I tend to do the majority of the moving myself and then round up a group of good friends on moving day for the big stuff.
-I then provide them with lots of food and drinks for their assistance and, of course, offer my moving assistance to them if they need it.
+While I tend to do the majority of the moving myself, I also round up a group of good friends on moving day for the big stuff.
+To show my appreciation, I provide them with lots of food and drinks for their assistance and, of course, offer my moving assistance to them if they need it.

 With this recent move, I decided to rent a trailer because I hired a Removal Company UK and moved across town and didn’t want to make multiple trips.
 I found this to be much more cost-effective than renting a moving truck, which can be pretty expensive.